danvk/aoc2022/README.md

 ## Daily Notes

+### Day 10 (32665 / 28284)

+IntCode returns??
+Union types are a great way to represent commands.

+I got tripped up on part two by confusing which index was x and which was y on my display.

+Star 1: 8 minutes
+Star 2: 24 minutes

 ### Day 9 (31369 / 23800)

 Key part for part 2 today was to realize that the tail's movement is independent of the head's movement.
 Rather, it's just a function of the head and tail's position.
 I was very happy that my solution just worked the first time on this one, I think it would have been a PITA to debug.